peternoyes/dodo/README.md

 - 3D Print an enclosure

 ## Links
 This project would not be possible without others having documented their 6502 projects online.
-The following two resources have been invaluable in learning out to build a 6502 computer.
+The following two resources have been invaluable in learning how to build a 6502 computer.
 - http://wilsonminesco.com/6502primer/potpourri.html
 - http://www.grappendorf.net/projects/6502-home-computer